 Assessment is by an exam at the end of the module and online tests, together with R practicals on the statistics material in semester 2.
 The online tests for the module will be available on MOLE.
-The online tests in semester 1 will have deadlines on Fridays 6 October (not for assessment) and then 20 October, 3 November, 1 December and 15 December.
+The online tests in semester 1 will have deadlines on Fridays 11 October (not for assessment) and then 25 October, 8 November, 6 December and 20 December.